AgroMo-GINOP23215/AgroShine/README.md

 - [x] Creating github organisation, repository (task 1)
 - [x] Creating first README file for Github. (task 2)
 - [x] Examining [grammer of graphics](http://www.springer.com/gp/book/9780387245447), and make some good plot for MuSo (task 3)
-- [x] Examining Plotly and make some interactive graphics (task 3)
+- [x] Examining Plotly and make some interactive graphics (task 4)
-- [x] Examining dlpyr package for faster database handling, learn the base conception, and change every dataframe
+- [x] Examining dlpyr package for faster database handling, learn the base conception, and change every dataframe (task 5)
-- [ ] Examining RShiny and make a simple web application (task 4)
+- [ ] Examining RShiny and make a simple web application (task 6)
-- [ ] Making a demo application for the meeting (2018-01-31) (task 5)
+- [ ] Making a demo application for the meeting (2018-01-31) (task 7)

 ### February
 - [ ] Design an interface between RBBGCMuso and the graphical environment.